xavidop/alexa-entities/README.md

 ![image](/img/entity_resolution.png)

 In this example, when we fetch that data, we will see some properties like `birthdate`, `birthplace` or an array called `child`.
 This array contains the child or children of the actor that we have requested.
-In each object of the `child` array we will find a URL where we can fetch the data of that child.
+In each object of the `child` array, we will find a URL where we can fetch the data of that child.

 ![image](/img/entity_graph.png)

 It is important to note here that each entity has its own schema.
 All the types are explained [here](https://developer.amazon.com/en-US/docs/alexa/custom-skills/alexa-entities-reference.html#entity-classes-and-properties).
 ## Play with Alexa Entities

-Once we have the packages we need installed/upgraded and we understood the Alexa Entities resolution and how it works, we need modify our AWS Lambda to play with Alexa Entities.
+Once we have the packages we have installed/upgraded and we understood the Alexa Entities resolution and how it works, we need to modify our AWS Lambda to play with Alexa Entities.

 For this example I created one intent to get information of actors: